 The hands were driven by them and so were the facial expressions, in fact nearly every control had some sort of SDK involved.
 Don't get me wrong, the Set Driven Key is a powerful tool in Maya, but you might have to plough through a load of Maya tutorials to figure it out.
 It can be time-consuming to set up, and is easy to break and a pain to fix.
 Plus, your scene size can end up bloated by animation curve data.

-Over the past few years I have been experimenting with another approach, but this time for more high-end rigs as opposed to game ones.
+Over the past few years I have been experimenting with another approach in Maya, but this time for more high-end rigs as opposed to game ones.
 One which is more efficient and in most cases easier and much quicker to implement into a rig.
-Although it was created in Maya 2016, the process should work in previous versions, and give you the basics of rig creation.
+The process should give you the basics of rig creation.

 Once you have followed this process you can then adapt this rig for another character, adding more controls to simplify animation and make it easier to create 3D art.
 There's also a video to accompany this tutorial.

 Find all the assets you'll need here.

 Before you start to build your rig, you need to do some investigation work.
 The model you are rigging and its topology are critical to how well the character will move, especially if, like in this instance, you are focusing on the face.
 It's important that the topology is not only clean but that the edge loops follow natural muscle lines.
 If they do the face will deform in a much more realistic way.